C3n7ral051nt4g3ncy/cURL_for_OSINT/README.md

 <br>

-I will add my personal touch to this command, with some added color, the color doesn't show as a big difference with these results, but wait until you see how it works further-on below with messy results and how the `jq` command can really make a difference.
+I will add my personal touch to this command, with some added color, the color doesn't show as a big difference with these results, but wait until you see how it works further on below with messy results and how the `jq` command can really make a difference.

 <br>